• About

 How to Cook Slow Cooker Picadillo

-3. Next, transfer the olives, tomato sauce, tomatoes, carrots, onion, green and red bell peppers, garlic, sofrito, oregano, adobo seasoning, cumin, and beef broth to a large slow cooker.
-Mix well to combine.
+2. Add everything to the slow cooker: Transfer the olives, tomato sauce, tomatoes, carrots, onion, green and red bell peppers, garlic, sofrito, Mexican oregano, adobo seasoning, cumin, and beef broth to a large slow cooker.
+Mix well to combine, then place the browned chuck roast on top of the vegetables and cover it with the lid.

-4. Place the browned chuck roast on top of the vegetables and cover it with the lid.
-Cook on low for 8 hours or until the meat is tender and easily shreds with a fork.
+3. Cook: Cook on low for 8 hours or until the meat is tender and shreds easily with a fork.

 Storage and Reheating

 Keep leftovers stored in an airtight container in the refrigerator for up to 3-4 days or in the freezer for up to 2-3 months.
-Thaw frozen leftovers in the refrigerator overnight before reheating them on the stovetop or in the microwave.
+Thaw frozen leftovers in the refrigerator overnight before reheating them on the stovetop or microwave.

 Large slow cooker filled with cooked picadillo pot roast with shedded beef chuck.